Honda Stream: First generation (RN1–5; 2000)

-The first generation Honda Stream (Body codes: RN1/2/3/4/5) went on sale in Japan on 27 October 2000, and in Europe in 2001.
+The first generation Honda Stream went on sale in Japan on 27 October 2000, and in Europe in 2001.
 It was largely based on the Civic, with the same flat chassis but added 100 mm in length to accommodate the third row of seats.
 In advertising and promotional brochures Honda describes it as a sporty 7-seater.

-The first generation Honda Stream was available with a 1.7L D17 engine and a 2.0L K20A, equipped with a 4-speed automatic transmission and a 5-speed automatic transmission with sequential mode respectively.
+The first generation Honda Stream was available with a 1.7-litre D17 engine or the 2.0 K20A, matched to a 4-speed automatic transmission and a 5-speed automatic transmission with sequential mode, respectively.
 For some export markets, a manual version was also offered.
+At launch in Japan, the 1.7 (G, L) was available with a four-speed automatic and either front- or four-wheel drive, while the 2.0 (iL, iS) was only sold with front-wheel drive and a five-speed automatic.
+By January 2001, a four-wheel drive version of the larger engine (with a four-speed automatic) had been added.
+Power is 130 PS for the 1.7, while the 2.0 produces 154 PS.
+For four-wheel drive versions, the 2.0 produces 158 PS.

 The first generation Honda Stream received a facelift in September 2003.
-In December 2003, Honda Stream Absolute debuted with DI 2.0 L K20B engines with improved fuel efficiency equipped with CVT.
-The K20B was Honda's first lean-burn petrol engine using direct injection technology, it was only offered in Japan.
+In December 2003, the Honda Stream Absolute debuted - this sportier looking variant was fitted with a direct injection 2.0 L K20B engine with improved fuel efficiency, coupled with CVT.
+The K20B was Honda's first lean-burn petrol engine using direct injection technology, it was only offered in Japan and received the RN5 model code.
 No other Honda vehicles were equipped with direct injection technology until the Earth Dreams engines were launched in 2012 in the United States.
+There was also a 1.7-liter version of the Stream Absolute; this variant did not receive any technical changes.

-From 2004 onwards it was sold with six seats rather than seven.
+From 2004 onwards it was sold with six seats rather than seven in the British market.

 Second generation (RN6–9; 2006)

-The second generation Honda Stream (body codes: RN6/7/8/9) is offered internationally in two specification levels.
+The second generation Honda Stream is offered internationally in two specification levels.
 The lower-end spec features the R18A 1.8-liter SOHC i-VTEC (2-stage) engine with a 5-speed automatic gearbox (and a 5-speed manual transmission in some countries).
 The higher-end spec features the R20A 2.0-liter SOHC i-VTEC engine with variable length intake manifold, a CVT transmission and optional 7-speed paddle shift function for FWD models; or a 5-speed automatic transmission that comes with AWD models.
 The RSZ model also comes with firmer damping shock absorbers with anti-roll/sway bar for the rear setup.

-From April 2012, only the RSZ model is available.
+Since April 2012, only the RSZ model was available.
 Honda stopped production of the Honda Stream in 2014 for the Japanese and Singaporean markets.
 It was still on sale in Malaysia until it was discontinued in that country in 2015.
-In Japan and Singapore however, it was replaced by the Honda Jade.
+In Japan and Singapore, the Stream was replaced by the Honda Jade.